Our research is editorially independent but we may earn a commission for purchases made through our links.

 Lee Farms in Tualatin is also a prime spot to be for pumpkin picking and visiting farm animals with your family.
 Come here on weekends to make your way through the four-acre corn maze, go on a barrel wagon ride or hayride, and let the kids get up-close and personal with animals at the petting zoo.
 Opening September 18th, 2021, there are 27 varieties of pumpkins grown in the fields here.
 General admission tickets includes hayrides, corn maze, animals, and parking.
 Don’t miss the fresh apple cider, pumpkin donuts and fresh kettle corn.

 Mahaffy Ranch, Coos Bay

 If you’re planning to spend some time on the Oregon Coast this fall, head over to Mahaffy Ranch in Coos Bay.
 On weekends in October, you can hop on a hayride, find your way through a corn maze, and pick out a pumpkin to take home with you.
-Stop by between September 27th and October 31st, 2019, but check the calendar for fun events such as Josie’s Art Lab Class and performances by the Old Time Fiddlers.
+Stop by between September 24th and October 31st, 2021, but check the calendar for fun events such as Josie’s Art Lab Class and live music performances.

 Plumper Pumpkin Patch, Portland

 Another great place to be in fall in the Portland area is the Plumber Pumpkin Patch.
 This pumpkin patch offers lots to see and do for families, including mazes, hay and tube slides, an obstacle course, pony rides, and even pumpkin croquet.
 It’s fun to check out the pumpkin flinging machines, hayrides, and farm animals here too.